-DUI breath test machines can only sense the amount of alcohol vapor in your breath—they do not test your blood.
-But DUI convictions are based on blood alcohol concentration, or BAC.
-So breath tests have to calculate BAC based on the breath result—and the results can be completely wrong.
+DUI breath test machines can only sense the amount of alcohol vapor in your breath.
+They don’t test the amount of alcohol in your blood.
+DUI convictions are based on blood alcohol concentration or BAC.
+So breath tests have to calculate BAC based on the breath result, and the results can be completely wrong.

 To do this calculation, every breath test device must use a ratio known as the “blood-breath partition ratio.”
 The tests use the same ratio for everyone, even though we know that isn’t always accurate.
 This leaves room to challenge the breath test results.

 The blood-breath partition (BBP) ratio is a number that reflects how much alcohol the lungs absorb from the blood.
 Under the California Code of Regulations Title 17 §1220.4(f), this ratio is set at 2100:1.
 In other words, the amount of alcohol in 2,100 milliliters of air from the lungs is the same as the amount of alcohol in 1 milliliter of blood from the same person at the same time.

 This ratio is roughly accurate for most people, but it’s not accurate for everybody all the time.
 In fact, people’s lungs absorb alcohol at very different rates, so that the BBP ratio can be wildly wrong in any given case.
 If that happens, you could get a high breath test result even if you’re not that intoxicated.

 What Causes the BBP Ratio to Be Off for Some People?

 There are many factors.
 Every individual’s metabolism is different, so there is an enormous variation from one individual to the next.
 But, even for just one person, the rate at which their lungs absorb alcohol can change under different circumstances.

 - If your breath temperature is high for any reason, the test will give a higher BAC reading.

 - If you have a fever, you could get a falsely high BAC reading.